rogerdunnhawaii/tictactoe-client/README.md

 You will be able to do the following:

-1) Create a login/username
+1) Create a login
 2) Play a game of Tic-tac-toe
-3) Be able to see how many games you played vs won
+3) Be able to see the past games you played (and possibly continue playing)
-4)
+4) Be able to sign out

-Pin your repository on GitHub as a Popular Repository
+Pin your repository on GitHub as a Popular Repository - check

-Complete the repository Description field and Website field with a meaningful sentence description of the application and link to the live URL github image
+Complete the repository Description field and Website field with a meaningful sentence description of the application and link to the live URL github image - check

-List technologies used: HTML, CSS, JavaScript
+List technologies used: HTML, CSS, JavaScript, AJAX, JQuery - check

 Document your planning and tell a story about your development process and problem-solving strategy.
+1) wireframes
+2) user stories
+3) complete the Authorization steps
+4) complete the Games steps
+5) complete the Game logic
+6) figure out how to update/patch to api
+7) figure out how to hide/show things
+8) figure out how to make boxes clickable/non-clickable

 List unsolved problems which would be fixed in future iterations.
 1) unable to view old games from Get all Games List